 - The method that the bowl is accessed

-Since Victoria has the Tilt-Head version, and Renee has a Bowl-Lift version, we’ll be turning the post now over to them to describe their own respective mixers:
+Since Victoria used the Tilt-Head version for most of her baking years, and Renee has a Bowl-Lift version, we’ll be turning the post now over to them to describe their own respective mixers:

 Kitchen Aid Tilt-Head Mixers

 I first received my white Kitchen Aid Artisan Mixer as a wedding gift 16 years ago, and I’ve been using it frequently ever since.
 Although I keep it in my pantry, I don’t find that it’s too heavy or cumbersome to bring out to my counter every week or so (or way more often during entertaining seasons).
 It’s seen a lot of usage over the years and it’s still good as new.

 What I use it for: Any cakes (although I rarely take it out for a cake anymore with all the 9×13 recipes now...), cookies, meringues (this is the best machine for whipping egg whites!), mousses/creamy desserts.
 I have a 5 quart bowl, which is really ample for every recipe, although if you frequently double or triple recipes, it could be that you’d prefer something larger.
 I make homemade pizza dough in the Kitchen Aid (about 6-7 cups of flour) and it does a great job (using the dough hook).
 If you want to use it for challah, we have an amazing recipe for Kitchen Aid Challah!

 Did I ever have a problem: There was one time a few years ago when the motor died and needed to be replaced.
 The repair has cost somewhere around $70-$80, but the machine was otherwise fine so it was worthwhile to repair rather than replace.